SOFTINUX/Base_Doc/source/howto/configure_rider.rst

 Create an file watcher for javascript minification
 ==================================================

-In this example, we use Uflifyjs.
-You can install with nodejs by ``npm install uflify-js -g``.
+In this example, we use Uglifyjs.
+You can install with nodejs by ``npm install uglify-js -g``.

 | Goto Settings (:kbd:`Ctrl` + :kbd:`Alt` + :kbd:`S`), section Tools -> File Watchers